Greedy Shallow Networks: An Approach for Constructing and Training Neural Networks: Introduction

-Unfortunately conventional approaches often lead the network to a bad local minimum cursed by the inherent non-convexity of the optimization problem, resulting in a low quality approximation, which is not stable and may converge slowly.
+Unfortunately, conventional approaches often lead the network to a bad local minimum cursed by the inherent non-convexity of the optimization problem, resulting in a low quality approximation, which is not stable and may converge slowly.
 In this paper we propose a greedy selection based method for constructing shallow network approximations that do not suffer the aforementioned drawbacks and offers a trade-off between the network complexity and approximation accuracy.
-We call networks obtained by this approach the Greedy Shallow Networks (GSN).
-Next we explain the reasoning supporting our approach on a simple approximation problem.
+We call networks obtained by this approach Greedy Shallow Networks (GSN).

+The main contributions of our paper are the following: \begin{itemize} \item We present an alternative method for architecture selection and the initialization/training of shallow neural networks; \item We develop a novel approach for reducing the size of the dictionary by utilizing the ridgelet transform and the integral representation of neural networks; \item We derive the procedure for selecting the network architecture based on the available training data, rather than on an established heuristic. \end{itemize}